 Myth #2 Cutting the Grass Short Equals Mowing Less Often

 Solution: Keep the mower blade raised during the hot summer months.
-It will provide the much-needed shade the roots need, and you’ll have yard everyone will envy.
+It will provide the much-needed shade the roots need, and you’ll have a yard everyone will envy.

 Myth #3 Aerating Your Lawn is Useless